LightD31/lovelace-health-card/README.md

 - ⚡ **Auto-Detection**: Automatically discovers and displays available Health Connect sensors
 - 🔄 **Real-time Updates**: Shows live data from your Health Connect sensors
 - 🎯 **Click to Details**: Click any sensor to view detailed information
+- ⚙️ **Customizable Sensors**: Choose which sensors to display in the UI configuration

 ## Screenshots